Effect of fluctuations on the Geodesic rule for topological defect formation: Conclusions

 \section{Conclusions}

 We have studied the variations of field in the $XY-$model in two and three dimensions and $\phi^4$ theory in three dimensions using Monte Carlo lattice simulations.
 For two dimensions the lattice size was taken to be $200\times 200$.
-For three dimensions we consider $60^3$ lattice.
-The computations are carried out above the critical temperature to check the validity of the Geodesic rule used in the Kibble-Zurek mechanism of defect formation in 2nd order phase transitions.
-For this purpose a correlation length $\xi_{KM}$ is defined using the criteria that field correlation vanish approximately.
-This length scale is different from the conventional correlation length $\xi$.
-At $\xi$ separations the field can not be considered uncorrelated which is crucial for the Geodesic rule.
-It is found that even at $\xi$ separations the field variation deviates significantly from what is expected from the Geodesic rule.
-At $\xi_{KM}$ separations non geodesic paths are found to be equally or more probable than the geodesic paths.
+For three dimensions we consider $60^3$ lattices.
+The computations are carried out above the critical temperature to check the validity of the Geodesic rule in the context of the Kibble-Zurek mechanism of defect formation.
+We compute the deviation to the geodesic rule considering different length scales such as $\xi_{KM}$ and $\xi$.
+The deviation is non-zero as long as the would be domain size is larger than the lattice spacing.
+At a given temperature, the deviation increases with length scale.
+Also as the temperature approaches $T_c$ from above we observe increase in the deviation.